Inga Heyman

 Biography

 Dr Inga Heyman , Associate Professor is a subject expert in Policing and Public Health at Edinburgh Napier University.
 She is an Honorary Member of the Faculty of Public Health, Fellow of the Global Law Enforcement Association and Fellow of the Higher Education Academy .
 She is Co-Director of the Scottish Centre for Policing and Public Health based in the interdisciplinary Centre for Mental Health Practice, Policy and Law Research (CMHPPLR) and Adjunct Associate Professor, The University of Tasmania.
-Inga is also a Research Affiliate to the ESRC Vulnerability and Policing Future Research Centre am member of the Scottish Institute of Policing Research Public Protection network.
+Inga is also a Research Affiliate to the ESRC Vulnerability and Policing Future Research Centre and a member of the Scottish Institute of Policing Research Public Protection network Steering Group.

 Inga has served on the Board of of the Global Law Enforcement and Public Health Association and as invited expert witness and adviser to national and international governments.
 She has held expert advisory roles on national and international groups including the United Nations Office on Drugs and Crime and the HMICS review in Policing and Mental Health .